zackiles/cdp-proxy-interceptor/docs/rfc-stealth-plugin.md

   },

   /**
-   * Utility: send a synthetic response to the client for a request we do not
+   * Send a synthetic response to the client for a request
-   * want to forward to the actual browser.
+   * we do not want to forward to the actual browser.
    */
   async fakeResponseToClient(sessionId, responseBody) {
     // Implementation depends on the actual proxy architecture.
-    // A typical approach: place it onto the "response pipeline" or
+    // Typically, you'd add it to the "response pipeline" or
-    // directly call an API that queues a mock response for the given ID.
+    // call an API to queue a mock response for that session.
   },

   /**
-   * Utility: deliver a "fake event" from the browser to the client.
+   * Deliver a "fake event" from the browser to the client.
    */
   async sendEventToClient(eventBody) {
-    // Implementation also depends on the proxy.
-Typically you'd place
+    // Implementation depends on the proxy as well; you'd typically
-    // this message onto the event stream for that session.
+    // place this message onto the event stream for that session.
   }
 };
 ```

 ### Explanation of Key Points
-- **`onRequest(request)`**:
+- **`onRequest(request)`**
   - Checks if `method === "Runtime.enable"`.
-  - Drops that request (does NOT forward it to the real devtools) and sends back a fake success so the Playwright caller sees no error.
+  - Drops that request (does NOT forward it to the real devtools) and sends back a fake success, so Playwright sees no error.

-- **`onEvent(event)`**:
+- **`onEvent(event)`**
-  - Whenever a new frame or navigation is reported, we create an isolated world for that frame behind the scenes.
+  - Whenever a new frame or navigation is reported, we create an isolated world for that frame behind the scenes (calling `Page.createIsolatedWorld`).
-  - We store the returned `executionContextId` in `frameContexts`, then **emit** a `Runtime.executionContextCreated` event to the client.
-Playwright sees it and thinks the runtime domain is working normally.
+  - We store the returned `executionContextId` in a map, then **emit** a `Runtime.executionContextCreated` event to the client.
-- **`createIsolatedContext(sessionId, frameId)`**:
-  - Actually calls `Page.createIsolatedWorld` on the real browser.
-This is precisely how the original patch obtains a frame’s “main” or “utility” context ID, except we’re doing it from the plugin.

-This approach **mimics** the structure from the patch files but through an external plugin.
+- **Worker/Service Worker Support**
+  - Similar logic applies to any events like `Target.attachedToTarget` for workers.
+The plugin must do the same: create an isolated world or binding if a new worker is discovered, then emit `Runtime.executionContextCreated`.

 ---

 ## 6. Additional Considerations

 1. **Workers and Service Workers**
    You can apply the same approach: watch for `Target.attachedToTarget` or worker-related events.
-If `Runtime.enable` is never truly enabled, you must forcibly create the worker’s context using the same `Page.createIsolatedWorld` or other relevant commands (like `Runtime.addBinding` if the worker doesn’t support `createIsolatedWorld`).
-Then emit synthetic `executionContextCreated`.
+If `Runtime.enable` is never truly sent, you must forcibly create the worker’s context via `Page.createIsolatedWorld` or `Runtime.addBinding`.
+Then emit the same `Runtime.executionContextCreated` event.

 2. **Console / Exception Handling**
-   Since we never truly enable the runtime domain, console logs and exceptions may not naturally flow in.
-If your automation code depends on capturing console output or error stack traces, you can:
+   Because we’re never really enabling the runtime domain, `consoleAPICalled` and `exceptionThrown` events will not stream in automatically.
+If your automation code needs logs or stack traces, you can:
-   - Either occasionally enable the domain in ephemeral “hidden” sessions,
+   - Briefly enable the domain in an ephemeral or hidden session,
-   - Or intercept `consoleAPICalled` events from ephemeral devtools sessions (beyond the scope of this RFC).
+   - Or intercept logs from that hidden session and forward them to the client.

-3. **Event Timestamps**
+3. **Fingerprinting**
-   If advanced anti-bot scripts measure timestamps or missing `Runtime.consoleAPICalled`, you may need to inject partial console data manually to look more realistic.
-The best approach is case-dependent.
+   With the runtime domain not truly enabled, some advanced detection scripts might notice no DevTools domain activity.
+However, for the standard “`Runtime.enable` watchers,” you have neutralized that detection vector.

 ---